bradhowes/brh-splitview/README.md

 The source currently contains three divider views:

-* [Debug](Sources/brh-splitview/Dividers/Debug.swift) -- used during development with separate views for the divider and the hit tracking area.
+* [Debug](Sources/brh-splitview/Dividers/Debug.swift) -- used during development with separate overlapping regions for the divider and the hit tracking area.
 * [Minimal](Sources/brh-splitview/Dividers/Minimal.swift) -- just draws a solid line.
 The line width and the color are configurable.